 Some of the methods we use at Holtorf Medical Group are discussed below, and they include both prescriptions and natural remedies that can increase libido and sexual satisfaction:

-TESTOSTERONE is important for sexual desire in both sexes.
-Supplementation to more youthful levels can dramatically increase libido, sense of well-being, energy and quality-of-life.
+Testosterone is important for sexual desire in both sexes.
+Supplementation to more youthful levels can dramatically increase libido, sense of well-being, energy, and quality of life.
 A common cause of low testosterone in men is stress and exposure to environmental contaminants such as bisphenol-A, which is a component in many plastic containers including plastic water bottles.
 In women, a major cause of suppressed testosterone levels is the use of birth control pills.
 Unfortunately, testosterone levels will usually not return to normal even after stopping the birth control pills.
 A knowledgeable physician can test the total and free (active) testosterone levels in the blood and prescribe appropriate replacement for both men and women.

-THYROID health is important for a healthy libido as well.
-Studies show that even slightly reduced thyroid levels, even considered still in the “normal” range can dramatically decrease libido in women as well as causing fatigue, weight gain and depression.
+Thyroid health is important for a healthy libido as well.
+Studies show that even slightly reduced thyroid levels, even considered still in the “normal” range can dramatically decrease libido in women as well as causing fatigue, weight gain, and depression.
 In order to detect such dysfunctions, people need to find a doctor that uses the more sophisticated method of testing for thyroid levels that includes the free T3/reverse T3 ratio.

-MENOPAUSAL women will often complain of low libido.
+Women will often complain of low libido.
 The use of bioidentical hormones, hormones that are exact copies of hormones naturally produced by the body, can be very effective at returning the vigor and sex drive of youth.

-AMINOACIDS such as L-arginine can boost nitric oxide, a compound that works to relax blood vessels and allow more blood to flow through arteries and this of course includes the sexual organs.
+Amino acids such as L-arginine can boost nitric oxide, a compound that works to relax blood vessels and allow more blood to flow through arteries and this of course includes the sexual organs.
 Supplementation can improve sexual satisfaction in women and erectile function in men.
 Gingko may also be of some, although mild, benefit, as well.

 As you see, there is no “magic pill” that will solve your low libido, but instead getting to the root of your problem and addressing it properly, will mostly have surprising benefits!